 Pay off high-interest debts

-The priority of payments should be directly proportionate to the interest rate you are paying, and the debts should be paid off in the same order.
-For instance, credit card bills are usually more expensive and attract a much higher rate of interest than mortgages.
-Therefore, inheritance should first be used to pay off credit card bills and personal loans, before moving on to the low-interest rate mortgages.
+The priority of payments should be directly proportionate to the interest rate you are paying, and you should pay off the debts in the same order.
+For instance, credit card bills are usually more expensive and attract a much higher interest rate than mortgages.
+Therefore, inheritance should first be used to pay off credit card bills and personal loans before moving to the low-interest rate mortgages.

 Save or invest

-WE MAKE MONEY SIMPLE FOR 60,000 INVESTORS
+WE MAKE MONEY SIMPLE FOR OVER 80,000 INVESTORS

 Find your ideal ISA todayStart now

 Then, you can use any remaining inheritance money after careful financial planning for a holiday, luxury purchases, home renovations, or anything that makes you happy.
 Your inheritance planning doesn’t have to entail penny-pinching.